fg24davies/Reviews/Javascript/review_17June/README.md

 Output will be the same string but if the word is spelt incorrectly tildas on each side ~ eg 'The fxo' --> 'The ~fxo~' Correct spelling will be compared to the client's own word bank (currently under construction) Compare to own small word bank
+Assumption - word not in the word bank is misspelt

 Example wordbank:
 ['the', 'fox', ... ]